Snowshoe hare: Reproduction

-Food habits
+Diet

 Snowshoe hares eat a variety of plant materials.
 Forage type varies with season.
 Succulent green vegetation is consumed when available from spring to fall; after the first frost, buds, twigs, evergreen needles, and bark form the bulk of snowshoe hare diets until spring greenup.
 Snowshoe hares typically feed at night and follow well-worn forest paths to feed on various plants and trees.

 Winter

 Snowshoe hare amid narrow woody stems bearing the marks of its teeth.
-In winter snow, appropriate stem diameters are essential browse.
+In winter snow, stems are essential browse.